wp-plugins/photo-gallery/readme.txt

 5.6.14 Music URL.
 Provide the URL of the track which will be played alongside the slideshow.

 5.7 Thumbnail Options
 5.7.1 Number of image columns.
-Provide the maximum number of image columns to be displayed with Thumbnails view.
+Provide the maximum number of gallery image columns to be displayed with Thumbnails view.
 5.7.2 Images per page.
 Provide the maximum number of gallery images to be displayed in a single page.
 5.7.3 Show image title.
 Choose whether to always display the image title, have it displayed only when hovered or never display it.
 5.7.4 Generated thumbnail dimensions.
 Provide the dimensions of the thumbnail image which will be generated from the original image.